 Dr. Kathe Shinham, Chair

 Kathe Shinham started her career with KPMG, an international accounting firm, and specialized in non-profit and governmental clients.
-Since then she has held vice presidential and other senior management positions at several universities, including Northern Arizona University (NAU), the University of Illinois at Urbana-Champaign, and Northern Illinois University.
-She is currently a Professor of Practice, Accounting, in the W.A.
+She has since held vice presidential and other senior management positions at several universities, including Northern Arizona University (NAU), the University of Illinois at Urbana-Champaign, and Northern Illinois University.
+In 2016 she retired as a Professor of Practice Emerita, Accounting, in the W.A.
 Franke College of Business at NAU.
 Kathe is a certified public accountant, holds a doctorate in higher education management, and has volunteered in the past with several non-profit organizations.
-She now serves as a community member of MNA’s Audit Committee.
+She joined the MNA Board of Trustees in March 2012 and has served on the Audit, Executive, and Governance Committees and chaired the Finance Committee.
+She was Treasurer of the Board from 2013 – 2018.
 Kathe and her husband, Bob, are active members of MNA and are regular attendees at openings and special events.

 Mr. Bob Gunnarson, Vice Chair